gavindsouza/awesome-frappe/README.md

 _Clients built for the Frappe Framework, other than the standard browser view Desk_

 - [Mobile](https://github.com/frappe/mobile) - Mobile App for Frappe built on Dart. _[Version 13+]_
-- [Frappe Client](https://github.com/zerodha/py-frappe-client) - @zerodha's Python client for making requests to your Frappe Server.
+- [FrappeClient.py](https://github.com/zerodha/py-frappe-client) - @zerodha's Python client for making requests to your Frappe Server.
 - [FrappeRestClient.Net](https://github.com/yemikudaisi/FrappeRestClient.Net) - Frappe Framework REST client for .Net
+- [Frappe-Request.js](https://github.com/bailabs/frappe-request) - A Frappe-Client made with JavaScript and Needle.
+- [FrappeClient.php](https://github.com/hizbul25/frappe-client) - a PHP client for making requests to your Frappe Server.

 ### Resources